Language selection

 Canada and South Africa are both members of a number of multilateral organizations, including the Commonwealth and the G20, and collaborate on important issues such as women’s empowerment, the environment and climate action, and regional security.
 Canada and South Africa hold strategic annual bilateral consultations, which cover issues as diverse as foreign policy, trade and investment, environment and climate change, education, culture as well as science, technology and innovation.

 Canada-South Africa relations are also characterized by extensive and enduring people-to-people ties in all areas of life, including arts, education and scientific research.
-Many Canadians recall with appreciation the extensive support that South African firefighters provided during the Canadian wildfire seasons of 2015, 2016, 2019, 2021 and 2023.
+Many Canadians recall with appreciation the extensive support that South African firefighters have provided during Canadian wildfire seasons since 2015, and most recently in 2023.

 Trade relations